 - The driver who caused your injury was uninsured; or

 - You were unable to identify the driver.

-- Report your accident to the police: Unless police were present, you should contact them as soon as possible following the accident.
+- Report your accident to the police: unless police were present, you should contact them as soon as possible following the accident.
 Not only are you legally required to report any crash resulting in injury, you also need to have a police report to make a CTP claim.
-Click here to complete a Traffic Incident Report online, or visit your nearest police station.
+You can complete a Traffic Incident Report online or visit your nearest police station to do so.

-- See a doctor: It’s a good idea to see a doctor as soon as possible, even if you don’t think your injuries are that bad.
-Keep any medical reports or certificates you may need, as well as the receipts from any treatment or medication you require.
+- See a doctor: it is a good idea to see a doctor as soon as possible, even if you don’t think your injuries are that bad.
+Keep all medical reports or certificates, as well as the receipts from any treatment or medication you require.

-- Complete a Claim Form: In order for your CTP claim to be accepted, the other party’s insurer must receive a Notice of Accident Form (or a fatal injury form) within nine months of the accident.
-If you are unable to identify the other vehicle/driver involved, this form must be lodged with the nominal defendant within three months.
-In order to complete this form, you will need the registration number of the vehicle at fault, the police accident report reference number, and any medical information.
+- Complete a claim Form: in order for your CTP claim to be accepted, the other party’s insurer must receive a Notice of Accident Claim Form (or a Fatal Injury Form) following the accident.
+If you are unable to identify the other vehicle or driver involved, this form must be lodged with the nominal defendant.
+In order to complete this form, you will need the registration number of the vehicle at fault, the police accident report reference number, and any medical information related to your injuries.

-The CTP insurer must contact you within 14 days of receiving your Notice of Claim Form to let you know that it has been completed correctly, and has six months to accept or reject liability for your injuries.
-CTP claims generally take between 12 to 18 months to be resolved.
-However, the process can be significantly longer if the insurer denies liability, or your injuries are particularly severe.
+The CTP insurer has six months to accept or reject liability for your injuries, although this is usually decided earlier in straightforward cases.
+While each claim is different, CTP claims generally take between 12 to 18 months to be resolved.
+However, the process can be significantly longer if the insurer denies liability or your injuries are particularly severe.